terrenceshi/portfolio_3d/README.md

 ## TO DO:

 Scene
- - Add bloom effect for landing page (hard as fuck haha why is threejs dumb)
+ - Bloom added!
+See if you can make it selective to improve runtime.
  - Add lights from cars (hard as fuck, may need to download a new package for this one)
  - Experiment with different options for Art Background (optional)
- - Look into post effects and see what can be done
+ - Look into post effects and see what can be done (mostly editing stuff like hue saturation, brightness / contrast)

 Art
  - Should have boxes pop up on scroll (any page that requires scrolling should)